-Dear Fellow Shareholders,
+Dear Fellow Shareholders:

 Your support is urgently needed to protect your investment in Western Resources, Inc. (together with its subsidiaries, "Western") and the dividends you presently receive in respect of your shares of Western common stock, \$5.00 par value (the "Western Common Stock").
 For this reason, we urge that you vote "AGAINST" proposals which Western intends to submit to Western shareholders at a special meeting in connection with its hostile offer (the "Western Hostile Offer") to acquire the outstanding shares of ADT Limited ("ADT") in exchange for cash and shares of Western Common Stock.
 ADT is the parent company of ADT Investments, Inc. ("ADT Investments").
-ADT Investments is a holder of record of 100 shares of Western Common Stock that it acquired on or about March 4, 1997.